dmlc/xgboost/doc/tutorials/saving_model.rst

   config <- xgb.config(bst)
   print(config)

-Will print out something similiar to (not actual output as it's too long for demonstration):
+Will print out something similar to (not actual output as it's too long for demonstration):

 .. code-block:: javascript